 Craft the Hook That Hit Right To The Audience

-An impression of the title must evoke curiosity and a desperation of checking out the article.
+An impression of the title must evoke curiosity and desperation to check out the article.

 Image Source: Neil Patel

-Remember, we are still not talking about clickbait, it can be more on the lines of hooking the audience with something they care for, or might suprise them.
+Remember, we are still not talking about clickbait; it can be more along the lines of hooking the audience with something they care for or might surprise them.

 It also can be something inspirational or controversial that leads them to read the full story.

 The purpose of the title is to give an idea of what they are going to get in the body of an article.